17kaushalsingh/YOLOv5-Object-Detection-Tool/README/YoloDetectionService.md

 - `_serverProcess`: Reference to the running Python process
 - `_isServerRunning`: Flag indicating if server is active
 - `_isProcessingDetection`: Flag indicating detection in progress
+- `_isServerReady`: Flag indicating if server is ready for inference
-- `_tempDirectory`: Path for temporary file operations
+- `_currentProjectDir`: Path to current project directory for server readiness detection

 ## Communication Protocol

 The service communicates with the Python script through:
 - Standard input: Sending commands
 - Standard output: Receiving results and status
+- Standard error: Receiving error messages

 Commands follow this format:
 - `--image <path>`: Detect objects in a single image